 #5 — Qantas

-Qantas, Australia’s flag carrier is ranked 5th among the world’s best airlines.
-It shows very good results for the aspects of on-time performance and customer support.
+Qantas, Australia’s flag carrier, is ranked 5th among the world’s best airlines.
+It shows outstanding results for the aspects of on-time performance and customer support.
 However, Qantas also shows one of the best results when it comes to service quality.
 Overall, the airline scores 8.04 out of 10 possible points.

 #4 — SAS Scandinavian Airlines

 SAS is a Scandinavian airline group with its headquarters in Sweden.
 The airline group was founded in 1946.
 Today the airline group operates more than 150 aircraft with a diversified fleet.
 Besides various Airbus models (A319, A320, A321, A330, A340, and A350), the airline also operates Boeing aircraft (B737) and Bombardier.
-SAS operates flight to destinations in Europe, Asia and North America.
+In addition, SAS operates flights to destinations in Europe, Asia, and North America.

 Let’s enter the Top 3 of the world’s best airlines.
-From our point-of-view the top 3 hold some big surprises.
-Actually we expected some Asian carriers, famous for their outstanding service quality, among the top 3.
+From our point of view, the top 3 hold some big surprises.
+Actually, we expected some Asian carriers, famous for their outstanding service quality, among the top 3.
 However, the results are different.
-Let’s take a look!
+So let’s take a look!

 #3 — Aeromexico

-Actually an airline we did not expect to see in the top 3 of the world’s best airlines (we’re sorry, Aeromexico).
-However, it turns out that Aeromexico showed extremely good results across all areas.
-Besides an excellent service quality (8.4), the airline can also rely on an excellent customer support and a solid on-time performance.
+Actually, an airline we did not expect to see in the top 3 of the world’s best airlines (we’re sorry, Aeromexico).
+However, it turns out that Aeromexico showed excellent results across all areas.
+Besides an excellent service quality (8.4), the airline can also rely on excellent customer support and solid on-time performance.
 Overall, Aeromexico achieves 8.07 out of 10 points.

 #2 — American Airlines

 Another airline that definitely surprised us.
 Again, we did not expect to see American Airlines rank that high.
-Nevertheless, with excellent customer support (8.8), and very good service quality (7.9) and a solid on-time performance American Airlines wins the silver medal.
-Overall, the airline achieved a outstanding result of 8.07.
+Nevertheless, with excellent customer support (8.8), excellent service quality (7.9), and solid on-time performance, American Airlines wins the silver medal.
+Overall, the airline achieved an outstanding result of 8.07.

-American Airlines is a major American airline and one the of biggest airlines in the world.
+American Airlines is a major American airline and one of the biggest airlines in the world.
 Founded in 1926, the airline today operates a fleet of 861 aircraft.
-American Airlines operates several hubs, for example Charlotte, Chicago, Los Angeles, Miami, or New York.
+In addition, American Airlines operates several hubs, for example, Charlotte, Chicago, Los Angeles, Miami, or New York.
 With more than 130,000 employees, the airline flies to 350 destinations all over the world.

 #1 — Qatar Airways

 We would love to know more about your experiences!
-Leave a comment and tell us your best airline!
+So leave a comment and tell us your best airline!
 Or get in touch with me on social media.